JackyLiu13/JackyLiu13/README.md

 - 📫 How to reach me **jliu2852@uwo.ca**

-- 🧑‍💻 Check out my personal website <a href="https://www.linkedin.com/in/jacky-liu13/">Connect with me on LinkedIn!</a>
+- 🧑‍💻 Check out my <a href="https://www.linkedin.com/in/jacky-liu13/">personal website !</a>

 <a href="https://www.linkedin.com/in/jacky-liu13/">Connect with me on LinkedIn!</a>
 <p align="left">